derechtenap/derechtenap.github.io/README.md

-# Keystatic in Astro
+# Keystatic in Next.js

-This template shows how you can use Keystatic in an Astro site.
+This template shows how you can use Keystatic in a Next.js site that utilises the `app` directory.

 To setup: